sbamniya/SMS-1/README.md

-# vehicle-management
+# society-management
-Vehicle Managment on top of of the MEAN Stack
+Society Managment on top of of the MEAN Stack